 “Jane is positive that Susie is my favorite, and that anger just makes her resist everything I say or do to form a relationship with her.
 What do I do?”

-Do these parental exclamations familiar to you?
+Do these parental exclamations sound familiar to you?
 Indeed, they are relatively common complaints of parents with more than one child in the family.
 However, adopting a sibling when children are already in the home can upend relationships for a while.
 Sibling dynamics with a newly adopted child can feel much more contentious and unhealthier than you’ve experienced thus far.
 It’s exhausting and painful for a parent’s heart.
 It impacts all of you.

 Keep in mind that your child used many different coping tools before coming to your home.
 These unhealthy habits helped him survive and protect himself during challenging experiences.
 It took him a while to develop these unhealthy habits of relating to people, so you will need to exercise patience and grace while he unlearns and re-learns new ways of interacting.